formix/MegaCityOne/README.md

 # Installation

-Megacity one is available on [Nuget.org](https://www.nuget.org/packages/MegaCityOne/)
+MegaCityOne is available at [Nuget.org](https://www.nuget.org/packages/MegaCityOne/) and can be installed as a package using VisualStudio NuGet package manager or via the NuGet command line:

 > Install-Package MegaCityOne